MERCorg/merc/tools/mcrl2/README.md

     bear -- cargo build

-Moving the resulting `compile_commands.json` to the root directory should also allow you to get IDE support in the `3rd-party/mCRL2` source code.
-Furthermore, it is also convenient to open this directory directly in `vscode` since opening the root directory can make it confused by the different workspaces somehow.
+It is also convenient to open the current directory directly in `vscode` since opening the root directory can make it confused by the different workspaces.

+# Caching

+Since the C++ code is slow to compile due to the heavy usage of templated code in header files it can be useful to install `sccache` with `cargo install sccache` and define the `RUSTC_WRAPPER=sccache` environment variable.
+This can be put into `.bashrc` for a more permanent solution.
+This cache will speed up both Rust and C++ compilation.